DillPickleSwimmer/WatCourse-Frontend/README.md

 ## How to run:

-cd into the 'watcourse' folder and do 'npm start'
+cd into the 'watcourse' folder and do 'npm start'  (dont forget to npm install)

 ## Tips: